 Innovation is critical to developing new solutions to the challenges and opportunities the region faces.
 Within our region the differentiating opportunity is Data, which is critical to future economic growth, social change, and public services.
 The region has ambitious plans to establish the region as the Data Capital of Europe and ensure that communities across the region benefit from data-driven and other forms of innovation.
+We must build on this platform to ensure that the RPF delivers for all our citizens in new and innovative manners.

 The City Region is home to the £1bn+ businesses FNZ, FanDuel and Skyscanner, and major international tech companies such as Amazon, Cisco, Oracle, Microsoft and IBM have also created bases in the City Region.
-These feed and support a strong Tech Ecosystem, and one that has the potential for further consolidation and growth right across the region.
+In 2020, Scottish start-ups collectively raised £345m with nearly 2,500 start-ups.
+However as the Logan review recognised, attracting investments for these from London or abroad continues to be a challenge.
+The Tech Ecosystem in the region is strong, and is one that has the potential for further consolidation and growth right across the region.
 In terms of academic and research capability, the University of Edinburgh has been ranked first in the UK for computer science and informatics research and Heriot-Watt University is a global leader in Robotics and Artificial Intelligence (RAI).
 East Lothian's Food & Drink Business Improvement District includes an Edinburgh Innovation Park with Queen Margaret University to innovate around Food & Drink practices and products, including the practice of translational medicine to impart medicines in food products to address acute medical conditions.
 Future opportunities include:

-- Formation of a Regional Tech Ecosystem collaboration, to facilitate and promote the collective opportunities for local development and international growth, as Fintech Scotland has done for the Scotlish Fintech community. - Collaboration across public, private and academic sectors to apply data science approaches, to develop innovative and financially sustainable models to business operations, including regional opportunities in the fintech sector and in health and social care. - Data-driven approaches to prevention, treatment, and health and care service provision, enabling high quality and efficient care within a world-leading learning healthcare system. - Delivering business premises of the future are ready for data-driven innovation opportunities, including the City Region Deal Fife i3 Programme and Borders Innovation Park, as well in other major development areas like West Edinburgh, Fountainbridge and Granton in Edinburgh. - Innovative and future-proofed infrastructure ensuring the region is at the forefront of new infrastructure and in a position to enable 5G and superfast broadband delivery across the region, to enable businesses to locate, invest and grow in our more remote and rural locations whilst also allowing people to work from more flexibly from home and other locations. - Innovative and future proofed transport ensuring the region has coordinated information and flexible transport modes that are easily accessible and deployed to promote growth in the sector and support net-zero and the reduction of inequalities. - Innovative and future proofed utility networks to effectively and efficiently serve the region and its ambitions.
+- Formation of a Regional Tech Ecosystem collaboration, to facilitate and promote the collective opportunities for local development and international growth, as Fintech Scotland has done for the Scottish Fintech community. - Collaboration across public, private and academic sectors to apply data science approaches, to develop innovative and financially sustainable models to business operations, including regional opportunities in the fintech sector and in health and social care. - Building on the infrastructure available across the region to enhance the provisions of services to our communities in a responsive and appropriate manner. - Data-driven approaches to prevention, treatment, and health and care service provision, enabling high quality and efficient care within a world-leading learning healthcare system.

+- Delivering business premises of the future are ready for data-driven innovation opportunities, including the City Region Deal Fife i3 Programme and Borders Innovation Park, as well in other major development areas like West Edinburgh, Fountainbridge and Granton in Edinburgh. - Innovative and future-proofed infrastructure ensuring the region is at the forefront of new infrastructure and in a position to enable 5G and superfast fibre delivery across the region, to enable businesses to locate, invest and grow in our more remote and rural locations whilst also allowing people to work from more flexibly from home and other locations. - Innovative and future proofed transport ensuring the region has coordinated information and flexible transport modes that are easily accessible and deployed to promote growth in the sector and support net-zero and the reduction of inequalities. - Innovative and future proofed utility networks to effectively and efficiently serve the region and its ambitions.